jschnel3501/cherry-blossom-prediction/README.md

 # cherry-blossom-prediction
-Predictions, code, and data, for 2025 cherry blossom prediction competition.
+Predictions, code, and data, for 2025 cherry blossom prediction competition submission by Joshua Schnellenberger.